grow-assistant/sales-assistant/docs/templates/country_club/golf_ops_initial_outreach_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf is now a high-end concierge platform—covering pickleball-court deliveries, poolside F&B, and on-course requests.
-We aim to deliver a truly elite experience while preserving pace of play and reducing logistical headaches for your operations team.
+[SEASON_VARIATION], Swoop Golf has elevated its offering into a full-service full-club concierge platform—managing poolside F&B, pickleball-court deliveries, on-course orders, and sophisticated to-go services.
+Our mission is to uphold the elevated standards your members expect while boosting efficiency.

-We’re inviting 2–3 clubs to join us at no cost for 2025 to ensure our system meets every detail of your refined environment.
-At Pinetree Country Club, we minimized average order times by 40%, resulting in top-tier member satisfaction.
+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-Interested in a short chat about how this might work for [ClubName]?
-We’d love to show you how Swoop can complement your exclusive setting.
+Interested in a quick chat on how this might work for [ClubName]?
+We’d love to share how Swoop can elevate your members’ experience, guaranteeing a faster pace of play and top-tier service.